Marwa Jawhar: About the writer

-Marwa Jawhar's first ever book was "Cut to the chase" published in 2013 where she took all that she wrote in Al-Ain magazine and Al-Dastour newspaper and gathered it in a book that talks about the psychological and emotional aspects of the Egyptian culture and the economical problems that may face the Egyptian resident in a light and fun way.
+Marwa Jawhar's first ever book was "Cut to the chase" published in 2013 where she took all that she wrote in Al-Ain magazine and Al-Dastour newspaper and gathered it in a book that talks about the psychological and emotional aspects of the Egyptian culture and the economic problems that may face the Egyptian resident in a light and fun way.
 She specializes in horror literature, where most of her books are about strange and horror plots.
 She also had a book under the name "The flight attendant 13" published in 2015, and "Happens at night in the closed room" which is her first ever novel to be produced as a cinematic work.
 Currently, she published her novel "talisman house".
 She often writes based on true stories horror literature from events that happened to her personally.